-Third, since the most recent revision of Chapter 691 of the Texas Health and Safety code in 1984, there has also been a proliferation of graduate level allied health and forensic programs that have been allowed to participate in cadaveric dissection courses utilizing human cadavers provided by member institutions of the SAB.
+Thirdly, since the last revision of Chapter 691 of the Texas Health and Safety code in 1984, there has been a proliferation of graduate level allied health, forensic programs, and healthcare skill training services that have been allowed to utilize donated bodies and/or anatomical specimens for their educational needs utilizing the human cadavers provided by member institutions of the SAB.
+Due to the restrictions of THSC 691, there is no public representation on the Anatomical Board, nor is there any representation from public or private entity that is not specifically a medical, dental, osteopathic, or chiropractic school.
 These programs have never had representation on the SAB, although the forensic science programs have been allowed to have their own autonomous willed body donation programs.
-It may be appropriate at this time to allow representation on the SAB from a forensic science program and a graduate level allied health program.
+It may be appropriate at this time to allow representation on the SAB from a forensic science program and a graduate level allied health program, or from the public sector.

 Finally, there is also some vague and confusing language in Title 25, Part 4 Chapter 479.1 of the Texas Administrative Code defining institutions authorized to receive and hold bodies.
-This section does not specifically exclude commercial for-profit willed body programs from receiving and holding bodies.
+This section does not specifically exclude commercial for-profit willed body programs operating as "non-transplant tissue banks" from receiving and holding bodies.
 Even though they are not affiliated with any of the approved institutions or organizations, these organizations feel that since they are not specifically excluded, that they are entitled to do so.
-It would be appropriate to add more definitive and strongly worded language to both the Texas Health and Safety code and the Texas Administrative Code clearly defining whether commercial for-profit entities would be allowed to operate within the State of Texas.
+It would be appropriate to add more definitive and strongly worded language to both the Texas Health and Safety Code and the Texas Administrative Code clearly defining whether these "Non-transplant tissue Banks" operating whole body donation centers would be allowed to operate within the State of Texas.